Prosecutors: Owner of shuttered organic dairy ran $60M fraud

 READING, Pa. -- The owner of an award-winning organic dairy in Pennsylvania that abruptly closed its doors last fall is accused of milking investors to the tune of nearly $60 million.

 Philip Riehl, the majority owner of Trickling Springs Creamery, ran a long-running fraud scheme that preyed on hundreds of Amish and Mennonite investors, according to federal prosecutors.
-Riehl was charged this week with securities and wire fraud.
+Riehl, who was reportedly excommunicated from the Mennonite Church, was charged this week with securities and wire fraud.
 A message seeking comment was left with his attorney Friday.

+The criminal charges against Riehl were filed in the form of an information, which is often a prelude to a guilty plea, and the U.S. Securities and Exchange Commission says that he has apologized in a letter to investors, some of whom lost millions of dollars.

+“I am sorry for any form of dishonesty I am guilty of, and for my part in any false impressions,” he wrote, according to an SEC complaint.

-The Chambersburg-based dairy opened in 2001 and produced milk, cream, butter, ice cream, yogurt and cheese.
+Chambersburg-based Trickling Springs Creamery opened in 2001 and produced milk, cream, butter, ice cream, yogurt and cheese.
 The dairy’s products were sold up and down the East Coast.

 Trickling Springs closed its plant and retail location in Chambersburg last fall, writing on its Facebook page: “We would like to express appreciation to our wonderful employees for their dedication and hard work as well as the farmers who stood beside us and supported our mission.
 We are especially grateful to the community who has supported and loved our products throughout the past 18 years.”